Skip to Main Content

 Anticipated Updates

-The NSF has released in the NSF Public Access Plan 2.0: Ensuring Open, Immediate and Equitable Access to National Science Foundation Funded Research and anticipates enforcing new policies no later than January 2025.
+The NSF has released in the NSF Public Access Plan 2.0: Ensuring Open, Immediate and Equitable Access to National Science Foundation Funded Research (PDF - Links to external source and may not be accessible), available on the NSF Public Access Initiative webpage, and anticipates enforcing new policies no later than January 2025.
 According to the plan, changes to current policies include:

 • Removal of the year-long optional embargo period in NSF-PAR.
 Researchers will be required to submit either the publisher's version of record or the author's approved manuscript into NSF-PAR without embargo (p.
 10).